Databeans/lighthouse/README.md

   .forName("DeltaTable")
   .computeForAllColumns()
 ```
-## LIMITATIONS
+## NOTES
 ___
-- Supported data types: DeltaClusteringMetrics currently supports the following data types: Int, Long, Decimal, and String.
 - DeltaClusteringMetrics cannot compute metrics for:
-     * A column without statistics: Delta tables require statistics to be computed on the columns before they can be used for clustering, so if statistics are not available, DeltaClusteringMetrics will not be able to compute metrics for that column.
+  * A column without statistics: Delta tables require statistics to be computed on the columns before the clustering metrics can be computed for it, so if statistics are not available, DeltaClusteringMetrics will not be able to compute metrics for that column.
   * A non-existent column: The column used for clustering must exist in the Delta table, otherwise, DeltaClusteringMetrics will not be able to compute metrics for it.
   * Partitioning columns: The columns used for partitioning a Delta table cannot be used for clustering, so DeltaClusteringMetrics will not compute metrics for them.
-- DeltaClusteringMetrics is only compatible with Delta tables and may not work with other table formats such as Parquet or ORC.
 - When handling a column with all null values, ```the average_overlap``` and ```average_overlap_depth``` metrics will be assigned a value of -1, while the ```file_depth_histogram``` metric will be assigned a null value.

+## LIMITATIONS
+___
+- Supported data types: DeltaClusteringMetrics currently supports the following data types: Int, Long, Decimal, and String.
+- DeltaClusteringMetrics is only compatible with Delta tables and may not work with other table formats.

 ## TECHNOLOGIES
 ___
-DeltaClusteringMetrics is developed using:
+DeltaClusteringMetrics supports:
 - Scala 2.12.13
 - Spark 3.2.0
 - Delta 2.0.0